 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, McDonald's Corporation reported total greenhouse gas emissions of approximately 331,622,000 kg CO2e, with emissions distributed across various scopes: 100,264,000 kg CO2e from Scope 1, 224,964,000 kg CO2e from Scope 2, and a significant 59,929,320,000 kg CO2e from Scope 3.
-This data highlights the company's substantial carbon footprint, particularly in its supply chain operations.
-McDonald's has set ambitious climate commitments, aiming for a 36% reduction in absolute greenhouse gas emissions from its restaurants and offices by 2030, using 2015 as the baseline year.
-Additionally, the company targets a 31% reduction in emissions intensity per metric ton of food and packaging across its supply chain by the same year.
-Looking further ahead, McDonald's has committed to achieving net-zero emissions across its entire value chain by 2050.
-This long-term goal includes a near-term target to reduce absolute Scope 1 and 2 emissions by 50.4% by 2030, based on 2018 levels, and a similar reduction for Scope 3 emissions.
-The company also pledges to maintain no deforestation across its primary deforestation-linked commodities.
-These initiatives reflect McDonald's commitment to addressing climate change and reducing its environmental impact, aligning with global efforts to limit warming to 1.5°C.
+In 2023, McDonald's Corporation reported total greenhouse gas emissions of approximately 331,622,000 kg CO2e, which includes 100,264,000 kg CO2e from Scope 1, 224,964,000 kg CO2e from Scope 2, and 59,929,320,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious climate commitments, aiming for a 36% reduction in absolute emissions from its restaurants and offices by 2030, based on 2015 levels.
+Additionally, McDonald's targets a 31% reduction in emissions intensity across its supply chain by the same year.
+Looking towards the long term, McDonald's has committed to achieving net-zero greenhouse gas emissions across its value chain by 2050.
+This includes a significant reduction of 50.4% in absolute Scope 1 and 2 emissions by 2030 from a 2018 baseline, as well as a 90% reduction in these emissions by 2050.
+The company also aims to reduce Scope 3 emissions by 50.4% within the same timeframe, with specific targets for emissions related to purchased goods and services, waste, and franchises.
+These initiatives reflect McDonald's commitment to sustainability and its role in addressing climate change within the fast-food industry.

 Access structured emissions data, company-specific emission factors, and source documents